Caroline Flack: Legacy

+In February 2020, Flack's ex-boyfriend, Andrew Brady, set up a fundraiser in Caroline's name for the trans children's charity Mermaids, which Flack was passionate about.

-In February 2021, on the anniversary of her death, a mural of Flack was painted by artist Scott Wilcock on a wall in Wigan as a tribute.
-It featured a quote by author Jennifer Dukes Lee that Flack had requoted, "In a world where you can be anything, be kind".
+In February 2021, on the anniversary of her death, a mural of Flack was painted by artist Scott Wilcock on a wall in Ashton in Makerfield, near Wigan as a tribute.
+It featured a quote by author Clare Pooley that Flack had requoted, "In a world where you can be anything, be kind".

 In June 2021, several of Flack's friends participated in a charity fundraising event that was dedicated to her memory.
 The event, called "Climb for Caroline", challenged participants to climb 24 peaks in the Lake District within a 24-hour period.
 Proceeds from the event were donated to the Samaritans.
 One of Flack's friends who participated, Olly Murs, noted afterwards that the event was a particularly appropriate remembrance of Flack because exercise was one of the strategies she had used to manage her mental health.

+The music festival Flackstock is named after her in honour and the first series of concerts took place in 2022.